 Hiroyuki Shinozaki Architects, the creators of the house design, call the structure House T, which is situated in a convenient spot between two other townhomes in Tokyo, Japan.
 The one of a kind residence, completed by the firm in 2013, deceivingly looks like a normal home on the outside.

 Only upon entering the house will one notice its unique and mesmerizing design, which features several wide holes in the floors and walls.
+Such a complete interior design must’ve been well-planned by topnotch professionals.

 An office and living room can be found on the first floor which connects to the upper level via a bookcase that also functions as a flight of wooden stairs.
 Reaching the second floor, however, requires a little bit of a jump.